lachlanmcdonald/mg-shader-wiki/Shaders-in-MagicaVoxel.md

 Returns the *k*-th selected color.

-- The first colour is index `0`
+- The first color is index `0`
-- The number of selected colours is defined by `i_num_color_sels`
+- The number of selected colors is defined by `i_num_color_sels`

 #### `vec4 palette(float k)`

-Returns information about the colour the *k*-th index in the palette.
-The `rgb` components correspond to the RGB values of the colour, in the range of 0-1.
+Returns information about the color the *k*-th index in the palette.
+The `rgb` components correspond to the RGB values of the color, in the range of 0-1.
 The `a` component appears to be unused.

 > Note: Vector components in GLSL can be accessed with either `xyzw` or `rgba`.
-These behave identically but are useful to use when working with coordinates and textures/colours, respectively.
+These behave identically but are useful to use when working with coordinates and textures/colors, respectively.

 ## Observations